 To Our Residents and Family Members:

 We know some of you may be concerned about the spread of COVID-19 (the new coronavirus) being reported in the media and how it may impact us.
 Ensuring residents are cared for in a safe and healthy environment is our greatest concern.
-At this time, we do not have any cases in our nursing facility.
 The Centers for Disease Control and Prevention (CDC) have recommended a variety of steps that we are implementing to help reduce the potential for the virus to enter our building.
 However, we need your help in battling COVID-19.
 Below are some examples of how you can help protect the residents, as well as prevent the spread throughout the community.

 At this time, we request that you do not visit your loved ones.
 We understand that connecting with family members is incredibly important, however, we are committed to preserving the health and safety of your loved one and the staff that cares for them and there are a variety of other ways you might consider connecting with them.
 These may include telephone, email, text, or through Skype or Facebook.